diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/README.md

 The only critical thing here is getting the relation ids of the relation.
 Since `typeorm` already exposes fetching relation ids, another field can be decorated with `RelationId` and since the parent document will be injected to the function in `TypeormLoaderExtension` as an argument, this relation ids will be resolved and `typeorm` `metadata` will indicate the relation type and it will use the appropiarete `dataLoader` with the given field.
 You can omit this fields serialization with marking it without a `field` decorator.

-You can either use this decorators in the entity, dto or resolver.
+You can either use this decorators in the entity, DTO or resolver.
 But the intention is to keep this in the DTOs or entities to define resolving them genericly.
 You can also further process the output result, the GraphQL way.

-**If you define the resolver and extensions at the entity or dto level, you do not need to define any field resolvers for a given field and it will be resolved automatically.**
+**If you define the resolver and extensions at the entity or DTO level, you do not need to define any field resolvers for a given field and it will be resolved automatically.**

 ## Generic Setup